webpack/webpack.js.org/src/content/api/compiler-hooks.md

 `SyncHook`

-Executes a plugin a environment setup is complete.
+Executes a plugin once environment setup is complete.

 ### `beforeRun`